FDTD

 It is clear that the 50nm mesh is not enough for properly capturing the reflection and transmission of the bend.
 Reducing the space-step improves the results while, increasing the subpixel average improves the accuracy of the results without sacrificing simulation time.

-Similar to the transmittance results, the reflecttance gets improved with subpixel averaging, lowering the reflection and making them more accurate as the subpixel level gets increased to two.
+Similar to the transmittance results, the reflectance gets improved with subpixel averaging, lowering the reflection and making them more accurate as the subpixel level gets increased to two.

 Waveguide - Run FDTD simulation from a function